 Also of interest is that Clinton has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Clinton is that it can take a long time to commute to work.
 In Clinton, the average commute to work is 39.36 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

 Although the majority of commuting trips in the town are by private automobile, Clinton is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the subway helps to get to and from their jobs every morning, which benefits everyone in the Clinton area by reducing both traffic and air pollution.

-In terms of college education, Clinton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.45% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Clinton is somewhat higher than in the average US city of 21.84%: 27.45% of adults 25 and older in the town have at least a bachelor's degree.

 Clinton is a somewhat ethnically-diverse town.
 The people who call Clinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Clinton include African, English, German, and Italian.
+Important ancestries of people in Clinton include English, African, German, and Trinidadian and Tobagonian.

 The most common language spoken in Clinton is English.
 Other important languages spoken here include Spanish and Tagalog.